Preston native Randy Steinman spent 40 years in radio and television, as an announcer, sportscaster and news reporter.

 His career included many memorable interviews including, notably, his boyhood hero, Bobby Orr, as well as NFL Hall-of-Famer Johnny Unitas, Major League baseball legends Bob Feller and Fergie Jenkins, Manager Sparky Anderson, Mr. Hockey Gordie Howe, and Tiger announcer Ernie Harwell.

-From 2004 until 2016, Steinman also served as an Administrator for MediaLine in Pacific Grove, California, recognized by broadcast media across America as a premier resource for television news employment.
+Between 1998 and 2001, Steinman returned to Conestoga’s TV & Radio Broadcasting classrooms — as a part-time teacher.
+From 2004 until 2016, he also served as an Administrator for MediaLine in Pacific Grove, California.
 He coached and mentored anchors and reporters throughout the U.S.

 After corporate cutbacks eliminated CTV sports departments in 2017, the Preston High School Hall of Famer finished his career as an award-winning feature news reporter, claiming National RTDNA Awards for three consecutive years.